To build the right website for your business, you must know the various types of websites and the elements that set each one apart.

 The Bottom Line

-I hope my list of the various types of websites made it easier for you to understand how each website differs from others.
+I hope my list of the various types of websites made it easier for you to understand how each website differs.

 Use the information you learned in this article to determine which type of website is best for your needs and goals.